zachbroad/jirc/README.md

 - [ ] ERROR: Reports an error message.
 - [ ] LINKS: Lists all server links known by the server answering the query.
 - [ ] LUSERS: Returns statistics about the size of the network.
-- [ ] NOTICE: Sends a notice message to a user or channel.
 - [ ] PASS: Sets a connection password during registration.
 - [ ] PONG: Response to a PING message, confirming the connection is alive.
 - [ ] REHASH: Forces the server to reload or update its configuration.